Fielding Garr Ranch: Activities

 The Fielding Garr Ranch is part of Antelope Island State Park.
 Antelope Island is known for its scenic beauty, especially in the northwest quadrant of the island at Buffalo Point and White Rock Bay, where mountains and hills overlook beaches as well as the reflecting waters of the Great Salt Lake and other islands that are visible in the lake.
 A balloon festival is held yearly around Labor Day.
 Birdwatching on Antelope Island is well known.
 Trail running on the island has devotees, and several trail running races are held on the island each year at distances of 25 kilometers, 50 kilometers, 50 miles and 100 miles.
 Hiking and cycling are popular activities, but water is scarce and there are few trees on the island.
 Though not strictly a desert island there are no permanent human inhabitants and conditions are quite dry and can be very hot during the summer.
 Freely flowing fresh water is not readily available on the island, though there are a few natural springs, mostly in the mountainous spine of the island and towards the south end of the island, near the Fielding Garr Ranch.
 Water and restrooms are available in the visitor areas of the island.
 There is a giftshop and small fast food restaurant, on the northern end of the island, that is open during the main visitor season.
 It is located at Buffalo Point.
-Public beaches, a marina and overnight camping areas are available and popular on the northern part of the island.
+Public beaches, a marina and overnight camping areas are available on the northern part of the island.
 Observing wildlife is also popular on Antelope Island, especially the large numbers of bison which are part of the Antelope Island bison herd.
 Coyotes and antelope are sometimes seen close to the main roads and campsites, and bison often wander across the roads, though the bison are most often found towards the south end of the island near the Fielding Garr Ranch.

 Tours are available of the historical Fielding Garr Ranch and surrounding environs.
 Buildings include the adobe ranch house, silo, bunkhouse, stables, springhome, and blacksmith shop.
 The Fielding Garr Ranch is a demonstration ranch and visitors can get an idea of the lifestyle that was lived by ranch inhabitants in the past.
 The ranch area is one of the most popular bird watching locations on the island.
-Hiking and photography are also popular.
+Hiking and photography are also common.
 Horseback riding is available and horses can be rented at the ranch on an hourly basis.
-Riders can go out to observe the bison but are required to stay on established trails.